wandi-sasl/wandi-sasl.github.io/README.md

 Refer to [Wandi-SASL-examples.c](Wandi-SASL-examples.c) for application examples.

 Curent and expanding list of [Wandi-SASL Capabilities](https://www.istech.com/?page_id=570) for Free and Paid versions.
-[^1]: Wandi-SASL Free Version support capabilities 1 and 2 only.
+[^1]: Wandi-SSAL Free Version support capabilities 1 and 2 only.

 For Ubuntu Linux OS [Download Install_dst.zip](./Install_dst.zip) file and refer to the **README-n-Install.sh** file for further installation and execution instructions.